Possum Kingdom Lake

 The lake is impounded by the Morris Sheppard Dam, which was a project of the Brazos River Authority and the Works Progress Administration.
 Construction was begun in 1936 and completed in 1941.
 The dam is 2700 ft long and 190 ft high.
 The construction is unique with buttressed arched wings on either side of the nine spillway gates rather than the usual filled concrete.
 It has two 11,250 kilowatt generators which were used during peak demand periods that are no longer in use.
 It was named after United States senator Morris Sheppard for his efforts in obtaining funding for the project.

 The lake is located where the Brazos River cuts through the Palo Pinto Mountains.
 The canyon thus formed provided a favorable site for impoundment of the reservoir and accounts for the unusual depth of the lake and the resulting clarity of the water.

 The lake is home to the famous Hell's Gate, a sheer break in the cliffs around the lake.
 The lake's name was the title of a popular 1990s song "Possum Kingdom" by Toadies.
+Frontman Vaden Todd Lewis used the lake as the eerie backdrop for a series of interconnected stories on the album Rubberneck.

 The lake is home to Possum Kingdom State Park, a 1530 acre state park governed by the Texas Parks and Wildlife Department.
 Visitors, avid boaters, and anglers interested in exploring the lake can also utilize local marinas such as Bluff Creek Marina.